MicrosoftDocs/power-automate-docs/articles/desktop-flows/install.md

 On-premises data gateways establish the required cloud connectivity and must be installed on each device on which you'll trigger desktop flows.
 They aren't required if you only want to create, edit, and test your desktop flows on these devices.

-When you install a on-premises data gateway, it defaults to the region that Power Automate uses.
+When you install an on-premises data gateway, it defaults to the region that Power Automate uses.

 To find more information regarding on-premises data gateways, go to [Install an on-premises data gateway](/data-integration/gateway/service-gateway-instal).